 The choice for me was hard, there’s many games I’ve played this year all great in their own way, Mass Effect 2, Fallout: New Vegas, Red Dead Redemption to name a few but after thinking about it for a while, I finally decided on Heavy Rain.

 I didn’t follow the news on Heavy Rain until February, just a few weeks before its release.
-The first time I looked into it was when the Four Days Challenge was put up.
+The first time I looked into it was when it was announced that it would be featured in US Casinos Online at www.EasyMobileCasino.com.
 This being the online ARG, where you could unlock a demo code by ‘investigating’ the full game’s Origami Killer and figuring out what evidence needed to be submitted.
 I gave it a try and I really enjoyed it, the trailer that came after the demo got me even more interested.
 I then followed news on the game up until its release when I bought it, completed it and was not disappointed.Heavy Rain does a great job at telling a story, it told a dark, gripping tale and most importantly, it was a real mature game and really full of emotion.
 The characters are great, they all have their own reasons for trying to find the Origami Killer and they’re very believable; they’ve all got their own problems, some bigger than others, which they deal with during the game.

 The music really adds a lot to the game, it always fits a scene perfectly, every character’s theme is suited to them and it helps build the atmosphere incredibly well.